-As a Great Britain Cycling Team Apprentice, we support riders in building on the skills learnt at RSRs while also further developing a professional attitude.
+As a Great Britain Cycling Team Foundation rider, you will be supported in building on the skills learnt at RSRs while also further developing a professional attitude.

 We encourage commitment to goals and putting into practice good habits and routines.
-Being an Apprentice helps with preparation for life as a junior and, if successful, onto the next stage of the route.
+Being a Foundation rider helps with preparation for life as a Junior and, if successful, onto the next stage of the route.

 - Awarded to those showing potential during RSRs and national races

 - Status reviewed every three to six months

 - Don’t worry if you do not get an invite – it is not unusual to be invited to join the group later in the year.

 - Good discipline-specific skills

 - Competitive performances at national races

 - Ability to work longer and at a higher intensity

 - Training and competition habits required for success